dev-mev/php-exercise/readme.md

 In the "data" directory is a file `data/uw-course-section-service-mock.json` containing JSON data that would be returned from the UW web service.

-Imagine the in that file data is the result of a query against the web service asking:
+Imagine that file is the result of a query against the web service asking:

 > What courses are offered in 2020 Autumn within the EDUC curriculum?